Cajun-Style Smoked Turkey

 Directions

-1. To make the injection, place beer, butter, garlic, Worcestershire, Creole seasoning, liquid crab boil, hot sauce, salt, and cayenne pepper in the jar of a blender and puree until completely smooth.
+1. For the Injection: In a blender, combine beer, butter, garlic, Worcestershire, Creole seasoning, liquid crab boil, hot sauce, salt, and cayenne pepper and purée until completely smooth.
+Fold turkey wings under the body and, using kitchen twine, tie legs together.
 Using a meat injection syringe, inject mixture into meat of turkey all over with each injection spaced about 1-inch apart.

 The breast of a turkey being injected with flavored liquid.